safe-events/venue-pwa-specs/README.md

 Application should be developed following this directives

-* Must use react
+* Must use Gitlab as VCS
+* Must use react (since the boilerplate is already wrote using react, any other JS framework can be used but the auth system must be re-implemented)
 * Must be a PWA
 * Must be written using TDD or contain 100% coverage tests
-* Must use tailwindcss for the ui design
+* Must use tailwindcss for the ui design (to match the main application design)
 * The API authentication system is based on a cookie, since the API domain is the same of the PWA, a boilerplate template will be available to start with authentication already implemented in.
-* API specs will be available using OpenApi .yml standard file.
+* API specs and interactive documentation will be available for the frontend dev team in a separate private repository, using OpenApi standard.